adrische/quant-jobs-zurich/README.md

 **News**

 * Jan 2022: We are looking for an intern to support us with work on market risk.
   The length of the internship would be 4-6 months and start date ideally as soon as possible.
-We would be looking for how fast you can learn and whether you already have relevant skills, potentially complementary to our current team (statistic/math pdh's).
+We would be looking for how fast you can learn and whether you already have relevant skills, potentially complementary to our current team (statistic/math phd's).
 Some coding will be required.
 You can expect to learn a lot and to make a real contribution (you would be an equal team member and take responsibility for selected topics).
 Please reach out if this is interesting to you and you think you might be a suitable candidate.
 You would need to be eligible to work in Switzerland. https://www.careers.zurich.com/job-invite/83546/

 * I am looking for someone to expand this list to all of Switzerland <adrianscheerer@gmail.com>, and I'm giving out [ARK-Invest "Stay Innovative" caps](https://ark-invest.store/collections/full-catalog/products/stay-innovative-hat) as a reward :)